Kickball/manager-tools-dl/README.md

-# manager-tools-scraper
+# manager-tools-dl

-Scraper script for the Manager Tools website.
+manager-tools-dl allows you to download the podcasts available on [manager-tools.com](https://www.manager-tools.com/).

+manager-tools-dl is inspired by [youtube-dl](https://github.com/rg3/youtube-dl/).

 ## Requirements